How do people feel when they have an eating disorder?

 ARFID is an eating disorder that surrounds a persistent lack of interest in food, avoiding certain foods or food groups, and a resulting failure to meet nutritional needs.

-Other Specified Feeding or Eating Disorder (OSFED):
+Other Specified Feeding Or Eating Disorder (OSFED):

 OSFED is a unique category and includes a variety of eating disorder symptoms that do not fit the diagnostic criteria for the other eating disorders.